ivee-tech/JwtExample/README.md

 ./scripts/create-AAD-app.ps1
 ```
 You will need to provide the application name, and optionally App Uri, Home page Url, and reply Urls.
-Additionally, yopu will need to specify the resource group name and the key vault name.
+Additionally, you will need to specify the resource group name and the key vault name.
 To execute the script, you will need to connect to Azure using

 ``` PowerShell